Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 Our reduction is simpler than that in \cite{switchinggames}, and we show hardness for specific gadgets instead of general reachability switching games, which are equivalent to instance-specified gadgets.

-\begin{theorem} One-player motion planning with each of the toggle switch and the set switch is NP-hard. \end{theorem}
+\begin{theorem} One-player motion planning with either the toggle switch or the set switch is NP-hard. \end{theorem}

 \begin{proof} We provide essentially identical reductions from 3SAT to the two motion-planning problems.
 In the reduction, the player will never be able to traverse a gadget more than two times, so the difference between the toggle switch and the set switch is irrelevant.
-Each gadget will begin in the state which sends the robot to the `top' exit, and after a single traversal moves to the state which sends the robot to the `bottom' exit.
-We will describe the reduction in terms of the set-down switch, but it's equivalent for the toggle switch.
+Each gadget will begin in the state which sends the agent to the `top' exit, and after a single traversal moves to the state which sends the agent to the `bottom' exit.
+We will describe the reduction in terms of the set-down switch, but it is equally applicable to the toggle switch.

-First, we build a single-use tunnel, which is a set-down switch where the bottom exit leads nowhere.
-The robot can pass through the single-use tunnel once and exit at the top, but traversing it again makes the robot stuck.

 For each variable in a 3SAT instance, there is a fork where the player may choose one of two paths.
 Each path passes through a series of set-down switches, exiting each from the top and setting them to the down state.
-The paths then merge and then go through a single-use tunnel to arrive at the fork corresponding to the next variable.
-The robot starts at the first fork, so the beginning of the motion-planning game has the player pick a branch on each fork to traverse, corresponding to an assignment to the 3SAT instance.
+The paths then merge and go through one more set-down switch, whose down exit is a dead-end.
 The number of gadgets in each branch depends on the number of instances of each literal in the formula.
+These variables are connected in series beginning at the start location, so the player is forced to walk through each variable, picking a side to use for each one.
+This corresponds to picking an assignment of each variable.
+After setting the variables in this way, the last set-down switch at the end of each variable is in the down state.

+For each clause, there is a 3-way fork, where the player must choose to go through one of the gadgets corresponding to a literal in the clause.
+If the chosen gadget was already traversed (during the variable-setting phase), the agent exits the bottom and can continue to the exit of the clause.
+If the chosen gadget was not already traversal, the agent exits the top, and finds itself in a variable.
+The player now has no choice but to walk down the variable path until the agent goes through the set-down switch at the end of the variable, which is in the down state, so the agent is now stuck in a dead-end.